gilbertk27/hacktiv8-challenges/README.md

 # Hacktiv8-challenges

-These repository is to saves all the training material & submission used during the Data Scientist Bootcamp at Hacktiv8
+These repository is used to save all the training material & submission during the Data Scientist Bootcamp at Hacktiv8

 ## List of Training Syllabus